Minority Peer Counselor (MPC)

-- Notify and submit an electronic report to MPC Coordinators, the Assistant Director for FSYP, and the Director of the TWC, copying the CD.
+- Notify MPC Coordinators, the Program Director, and the Director of the TWC.

 - Organize an educational program in response to the incident in conjunction with the MPCCs, CDs and TWC staff, circumstances permitting.

-- Submit electronic Weekly Reports to the Assistant Director for FSYP and Residential Life assigned Community Director.
+- Submit electronic Weekly Reports to MPC Coordinators and the Program Director.

 - Submit electronic workshop proposal and evaluation forms before and after each workshop.

-- Submit electronic mid-year and end-year evaluation forms and meeting with the MPCCs and Assistant Director for FSYP, copying the CD.
+- Submit electronic mid-year and end-year evaluation forms and meeting with the MPCCs, Program Director.